POLDER-Crew/polder-federated-search/README.md

 ### Architecture
 This tool uses docker to manage the different services that it depends on.
 One of those is [Gleaner](https://gleaner.io).

+The web app itself that hosts the UI and does the searches is built using [Flask](https://flask.palletsprojects.com), which is a Python web framework.
+I chose Python because DataOne has [client libraries](https://dataone-python.readthedocs.io/en/latest/#python-libraries-for-software-developers) written in Python, and Python has good support for RDF and SPARQL operations with [RDFLib](https://rdflib.dev/).

 ### Deployment

 #### Setup